 Associated British Foods is a group of food and ingredient companies.
 It runs an 18-month supply chain graduate scheme, in which graduates work for one of its eight businesses.

 EDF Energy is an energy producer and supplier that runs a two-year supply chain graduate programme.
 Applicants need at least a 2.1 undergraduate degree or a 2.2 postgraduate degree in a subject related to business or economics.
 Graduates will work towards gaining a chartership with the Chartered Institute of Procurement and Supply (CIPS).

-Tesco, the supermarket chain, runs graduate programmes in procurement and distribution and fulfilment.
+Tesco, the supermarket chain, runs 18-month graduate programmes in procurement and distribution and fulfilment.
 A 2.2 in any degree subject is required for both.

 Graduate transport planning employers

 AECOM is a global construction firm.
 It offers a transportation engineering and planning graduate programme that is open to graduates with at least a 2.2 degree in a related discipline.

 Mott Macdonald, the management, engineering and development consultancy, runs a three-year transport planning graduate programme, located in its Prague office.
 Graduates on this scheme can choose to work either in transport planning or transport modelling.
 Mott MacDonald requires applicants to have a degree in a related discipline.